apache/airflow/README.md

 Other ways of retrieving source code are "convenience" methods.
 For example:

-- Tagging in GitHub is a convenient way to mark the git project sources that were used to generate official source packages
+- Tagging in GitHub to mark the git project sources that were used to generate official source packages

-- We also have binary "convenience" packages
+We also have binary "convenience" packages:

-- PyPI releases which are a convenient way of installing Apache Airflow using standard python tools
+- PyPI releases to install Airflow using standard python tools
 - Docker Images published in the [Apache Airflow DockerHub](https://hub.docker.com/repository/docker/apache/airflow).

 These artifacts are not official releases, but they are built using officially released sources.